Judiciary of the Philippines: Sandiganbayan

-Sharia Courts
+Sharia courts

-Sharia District Courts (ShDC), which rule on Sharia law, have limited jurisdiction over cases relating to Muslims.
+Sharia district courts (ShDC), which rule on Islamic law, have limited jurisdiction over cases relating to Muslims.
 They also have limited territorial jurisdiction, which is determined by the Supreme Court.
 They are present only in five judicial regions, all areas of Southwest Mindanao.
 They are equivalent to regional trial courts, and were established under the "Code of Muslim Personal Laws of the Philippines" (Presidential Decree No. 1083) to handle personal relations between Muslims.
 Sharia courts have original jurisdiction over a number of issues relating to Sharia.
 They also have concurrent jurisdiction over some matters that fall within the jurisdiction of civil courts, but only where all parties are Muslims.
 One exception is that cases can be filed in Sharia courts by non-Muslim women married to a Muslim man through Islamic rites.
-Sharia Circuit Courts (ShCC) have the same rank as Municipal Circuit Trial Courts Sharia District Courts are theoretically overseen by a Sharia Appellate Court, but it has not been established, leaving their decisions instead reviewed by the Supreme Court.
+Sharia circuit courts (ShCC) have the same rank as Municipal Circuit Trial Courts Sharia District Courts are theoretically overseen by a Sharia appellate court, but it has not been established, leaving their decisions instead reviewed by the Supreme Court.